-A process of identifying and assessing operational risks throughout the Pictet Group is performed on a regular basis.
+A process of identifying and assessing operational risks throughout the Pictet Group is performed on a regular basis (at least once a year).
 If deemed necessary, action plans are instigated to reduce risks that exceed limits set according to the risk appetite.